analysis-tools-dev/website-next/data/blog/bugprove.md

 ## How to use it?

-To use Bugprove, you need to create an account and log in.
+To use BugProve, you need to create an account and log in.
 Uploading a firmware image is as simple as clicking the "Upload" button and selecting the file from your computer.

 ![Upload button](/assets/images/blog/bugprove/upload.png)

-Bugprove asks you to select a scan type.
+BugProve asks you to select a scan type.
 You can choose between "Product" and "Project".
 Here is how they describe the difference:

 * Use a Project to group otherwise unrelated scans together - they are simple